iranmanesh/BibCleaner/README.md

 - Currently does not process nested LaTeX files (\input or \include)
 - Does not validate BibTeX syntax
 - Cannot process cite commands with complex optional arguments

-[Rest of the README remains the same as before...]